shakebugs/shake-docs/docs/flutter/configuration-and-data/activity-history.md

 ```

 ### Custom logs
-You can add your own custom logs to Activity history, which will then be shown as part of every bug report.
-Here’s an example of how this would look like in code:
+You can add your own logs to Activity history too:

 ```dart title="main.dart"
 // highlight-next-line
 Shake.log(LogLevel.info, 'This is a Shake custom log.');
 ```

-Here are all possible log levels you can use:
+You have these log levels at your disposal:

 ```dart
 LogLevel.verbose